simonzabrocki/Anticipe/README.md

 - Produce reports on the index (missing values, imputation etc ...)

-To check that the pipeline does not contains obvious mistake (duplicates, empty tables etc), run pytest tests/
+To check that th e pipeline does not contains obvious mistake (duplicates, empty tables etc), run pytest tests/

 # Roadmap